private-octopus/c4/doc/c4-design.md

 by the RTT measured with the acknowledgement of the packet.
 However, that measurement is noisy, because delay jitter can cause the underestimation of the RTT, resulting in over estimation of the rate.
+We tested to ways of measuring the data rate: a simple way, similar to what is specified in BBR, and a more involved way, using an harmonic filter.

+We only use the measurements to increase the nominal rate, replacing the current value if we observe a greater filtered measurement.
+This is a deliberate choice, as decreases in measurement are ambiguous.
+They can result from the application being rate limited, or from measurement noises.
+Following those causes random decrease over time, which can be detrimental for rate limited applications.
+If the network conditions have changed, the rate will be reduced if congestion signals are received, as explained in {{congestion}}.

+### Simple rate measurement

-We protect from these underestimates by observing that delivery rates cannot be larger than the rate at which the packets were sent, thus keeping the lower of the estimated receive rate and the send rate.
-The algorithm is thus:
+The simple algorithm protects from underestimation of the delay by observing that delivery rates cannot be larger than the rate at which the packets were sent, thus keeping the lower of the estimated receive rate and the send rate.

+The simple version of the algorithm would be:

 ~~~
 measured_rate = bytes_acknowledged / rtt_sample